 I watch through the doorway, her taking hours to smooth out fistfuls of shiny, synthetic hair.
 Her own hair, thin and still holding the butteriness of babyhood, doesn’t want any brushing.
 She herself goes through two outfits, and snaps and fastens tiny clothes around Cecile, her doll.
 Cecile has been with her since 2016.
-She hold that precarious place of all toys: occasionally indispensable, once lost for a month behind a bookcase.
+She holds that precarious place of all toys: occasionally indispensable, once lost for a month behind a bookcase.

 Eighty three days.